 (1)A deduction of $4,000,000 for surviving spouse;

 (2)A deduction of $400,000 for each lineal descendent and an additional deduction of $400,000 for each year starting from the current age of each lineal descendent up to the age of majority; in case descendent(s) of higher degree of kinship waives the inheritance which is succeeded by descendent(s) of lower degree of kinship, the deductions shall be limited to the original deductions allowed for descendent(s) who waived the inheritance;

 (3)A deduction of $1,000,000 for each parent;

-(4)A deduction of $5,000,000 per person additionally if the person specified in subparagraphs (1) to (3) hereof is a handicapped provided in Article 3 of The Handicapped Protection Act or a mental patient provided in Paragraph 2, Article 5 of the Mental Health Act;
+(4)A deduction of $5,000,000 per person additionally if the person specified in subparagraphs (1) to (3) hereof is a person with severe disabilities as provided in the People with Disabilities Rights Protection Act or a severe patient as provided in the Mental Health Act;

 (6)Total value of crops and farmland inherited by the heir(s) or legatee(s) for agricultural purpose.
 If the heir(s) or legatee(s) fail to use the farmland thus inherited for agricultural purpose continuously for five years from the date of inheritance and fail to resume farming before the deadline set by the competent authority, or have resumed the use of farmland for agricultural purpose before the aforesaid deadline but subsequently fail to farm again, tax shall be made due retroactively, unless the disuse of farmland for agricultural purpose is due to the fact that the heir(s) has died, or that the land is requisitioned by the government, or has changed zoning to non-farming purpose pursuant to laws;